Odumz/odumz/README.md

 - 😊 I'm very passionate about technology, charity, education, music, and sport

-- 👨🏽‍🏭 I'm currently working on an inventory digital solution that will improve profitability of investors through well-detailed analysis of stock trends and trading history
+- 👨🏽‍🏭 I'm currently collaborating on an inventory digital solution that will improve profitability of investors through well-detailed analysis of stock trends and trading history.
+I'm also building a [personal blog]() and [website](https://www.figma.com/file/lyF4xRPEopCoebxYuOqgqE/0dumz-Portfolio?node-id=0%3A1).

 - 💬 Ask me about web design, web application development, product management, infrastructure as a service